vfarah-if/TerraformCloudFoundryExercise/README.md

 # Conclusion

 Why would anyone go with Terraform on Cloudfoundry?
 The declaritive syntax is easy to work with and the final end result is easy to understand.
-There are several gotchas that you will need to stumble into with experience, some issues about catching with provider changes, but the end result is worth learning so you can provide the same experience with several huge providers
+There are several gotchas that you will need to stumble into with experience, some issues about catching with provider changes, but the end result is worth learning so you can provide the same experience with several huge providers or multi-cloud instances.
+If you know you will never move from one, like AWS for example, my personal opinion is use the tools that are release by the provider for the one and only reason, you will get the benefit of speed of change and cloud formation does not deliver less.

 *Represents a mindset of executing code to define, deploy and update infrastructure*